 Decision Making

-The ANSTO values, organisational corporate plan, business plan, operational excellence program, the NSTLI strategy and AD&I strategy and plans provide the context for the position.
+The ANSTO values, organisational corporate plan, business plan, operational excellence program and AD&I strategy and plans provide the context for the position.

 The position works within a framework of legislation, policies, professional standards and resource parameters.
 Within this framework the position has some independence in determining how to achieve assigned objectives however will be constrained by the project deliverables and timeframes.